agrinko/jquery-contenteditable/README.md

 # jQuery UI Contenteditable

-Lightweight jQuery UI plugin providing more convinient API to use "contenteditable" feature.
+Lightweight jQuery UI plugin providing more convenient API to use "contenteditable" feature.

 It allows you to make contents of HTML element easily editable using a single click.